TheBatmanofButler/barnard-history-public/README.md

 # barnard-history-public

-#### (This is the publicly available documentation for the barnard History Data Portal, which is a closed source web application under copyright by Barnard College.
+#### (This is the publicly available documentation for the Barnard History Data Portal, which is a closed source web application under copyright by Barnard College.
 The Barnard logo and branding are property of Barnard College.)

 ![Homepage screenshot](readme-images/barnard-screenshot.png)